chavezdaniel580/test-retake.md/test3.md

 strip null values
 iex(iwr

-10 use curl commands 12.3
+10 use curl commands 12.3 (DOESNT WORK DONT WORRY ABOUT IT) systeminfo
-systeminfo

 11 use wmi go accross the wire with one off commands to get back results win32_ process win32_service win32_bios win32_......
 12.4

 Get-wmiobject win32_service -cn dc01 -filter "Name='DNS'"
+Get-wmiobject win32_process -cn bp-wkstn-9 -filter "name = 'lsm.exe'"

 12 interacting with the interacting python will tell use exactly what to run and get info from results 13.1